 America's youth are the neglected stepchildren of the federal statistical system.
-The part of the U.S. statistical system run by the Bureau of the Census ignores almost all people in military service in its regular surveys, so we learn nothing about them except yearly estimates of their total number by age, color, and sex.
+The part of the U.S. statistical system run by the Bureau of the Census ignores almost all people in military service in its regular surveys, so we learn nothing about them except yearly estimates of their total number by age, race, and sex.
 Thus, we do not know each year how many high school graduates enter the military service, yet the absence of these data clouds our estimates of rates, trends, and differentials in entry into the civilian labor market and into postsecondary schools.
 While reductions in the size of the armed forces reduce these problems, they are compounded by changes over time in the selectivity of entry into and exit from the armed forces.
-It is a long-standing tradition that the Department of Education, in its longitudinal surveys of student populations, pays too little attention to schooling processes.
+It is a longstanding tradition that the Department of Education, in its longitudinal surveys of student populations, pays too little attention to labor market outcomes, while the Department of Labor, in its surveys of youth, pays too little attention to schooling processes.
 None of these agencies integrates its statistical activities with those of the Bureau of Justice Statistics, which is itself unable to produce a mutually exclusive and exhaustive account of persons controlled by the criminal justice system.
-Thus we are bombarded with loud and specious comparisons of the numbers of minority youth in prisons and in colleges (Hauser 1991a).
-Neither is there integration of education, labor, or justice statistics with those on health and illness.5 The overall effect of fragmented responsibility and piecemeal coverage is that, once youths leave high school, our statistical system treats them almost as if they had dropped off the face of the earth.
+Thus we are bombarded with loud and specious comparisons of the numbers of minority youth in prisons and in colleges.6 Neither is there integration of education, labor, or justice statistics with those on health and illness.7 The overall effect of fragmented responsibility and piecemeal coverage is that, once youths leave high school, our statistical system treats them almost as if they had dropped off the face of the earth.

-For policy purposes, we need to know what populations are exposed to the risk of educational transitions, the characteristics of those persons that affect the transitions, and the timing and outcomes of the transitions.
-There are three main sources of regular federal data on adolescent education: the institutional data collection programs of the National Center for Education Statistics (NCES); the Current Population Surveys of the U.S. Bureau of the Census, especially the October and March surveys; and various supplemental survey programs of the NCES (U.S. Bureau of the Census 1978; Ogle 1990).
+For policy purposes, we need to know what populations are exposed to the risk of each educational transition, the characteristics of persons that affect the transitions, and the timing and outcomes of the transitions.
+There are three main sources of regular federal data on adolescent education: the institutional data collection programs of the National Center for Education Statistics (NCES); the Current Population Surveys (CPS) of the U.S. Bureau of the Census, especially the October and March surveys; and various supplemental survey programs of the NCES.8

 The main data collection programs at the NCES obtain information about enrollment counts, institutional resources, and diplomas or degrees awarded.
-Because the main statistical series on secondary and postsecondary education are obtained from institutional representatives (through the School and Staffing Survey and the Integrated Postsecondary Educational Data System), they provide almost no information about students other than race-ethnicity and sex, and there is simply no way to use these data to assess or analyze educational transitions.
-The National Assessment of Educational Progress (NAEP) provides increasingly important and detailed measurements of academic performance, but the NAEP is a set of repeated cross-sections--not a longitudinal survey of persons--and its measurements of individual social and economic characteristics have been limited and difficult to analyze.
+Because educational institutions provide the data for the main statistical series on secondary and postsecondary education (through the School and Staffing Survey and the Integrated Postsecondary Educational Data System), almost no information about students is obtained other than race-ethnicity and sex, and there is simply no way to use these data to assess or analyze educational transitions.
+The National Assessment of Educational Progress (NAEP) provides increasingly important and detailed measurements of academic performance, but the NAEP is a set of repeated cross-sections-not a longitudinal survey of persons-and its measurements of individual social and economic characteristics have been limited and difficult to analyze.